What’s true. What’s not

 Ever wondered why they didn’t work so well?

 Poor efficiency aside, somewhere along the line someone decided that because plants were green, green light was not useful for growth because plants reflected most of it.

 This is not true.

 Recent scientific studies have shown that in fact green is the most efficient spectrum for plants to photosynthesise, as it penetrates deeper into the cell structure and is responsible for plant health and immune system response.

 It is precisely because green light is so efficient that most plants reflect it into the lower canopy to sustain growth when direct sunlight is not available.

 In simple terms, blue light (shorter wavelength) carries the most energy but also scatters the most (which is why the sky is blue).
-More energetic radiation – such as deep blue light, near-UV, UVA and UVB – can elicit stress responses in plants that cause them to produce more compounds to protect their DNA, such as terpenes (essential oils) and active substances (such as cannabinoids).
+More energetic radiation – such as deep blue light, violet, UVA and UVB – can elicit stress responses in plants that cause them to produce more compounds to protect their DNA, such as terpenes (essential oils) and active substances (such as cannabinoids).

 Green light (medium wavelength) carries more energy than red light (longer wavelength) and also penetrates deeper into the cell structure.
 This means that, even though red light is more efficiently photosynthesised by plant chloroplasts on the leaf surface, green light penetrates to activate more chloroplasts under the surface which combine to increase leaf photosynthesis as a whole.

 Far red light also has a role to play in regulating growth hormones and determining when a plant begins to fruit or flower.
-Combined with red light, it can accelerate photosynthesis in a symbiotic relationship documented as the Emerson Effect.
+Combined with red light, it can accelerate photosynthesis in a synergistic relationship documented as the Emerson Effect.